 The unemployment of a spouse, whether voluntary or involuntary, can affect a child support and alimony award.
 Therefore, it is important to determine if your spouse is voluntarily or involuntarily unemployed or underemployed to substantiate a proper imputation of income claim.
 Without imputation of income, an underemployed spouse will be able to claim their lack of ability to make support payments having you bear a significant financial burden or even attempt to request alimony from you.

 Unemployment of a spouse can affect many details of your divorce, equitable distribution, alimony, or child support.
-Therefore, it is imperative to be properly informed and represented by a qualified Pensacola Divorce Attorney to ensure proper arguments are made to protect your financial well-being and an equitable divorce order is obtained in your case.
+Therefore, it is imperative to be properly informed and represented by a qualified lawyer to ensure proper arguments are made to protect your financial well-being and an equitable divorce order is obtained in your case.